PurdueAF/purdue-af/docs/source/guide-vscode.rst

 - Running local notebooks with remote Conda environments (Jupyter kernels), which ensures that you use exactly the same versions of packages without a need to reinstall the environment.
-- Scaling out from you computer to 100s cores using :doc:`Dask Gateway <doc-dask-gateway>` instances at Purdue AF.
+- Scaling out from you computer to 100s cores using :doc:`Dask Gateway <guide-dask-gateway>` instances at Purdue AF.

 .. image:: images/vscode.png
    :width: 90%